|

 noun |

-a sense of loss in relation to something or someone.
+a feeling of loss or failure in relation to something or someone.

 - grief, mourning